marko-js-samples/marko-color-picker/README.md

 The `routes/index` route is automatically registered as the index of the application.
-In a route directory, an `index.marko` or a `route.js` that exports a `handler` method may be created. [marko-starter](https://github.com/marko-js/marko-starter) is the underlying project that handles the routing.
+In a route directory, an `index.marko` or a `route.js` that exports a `handler` method may be created. [marko-starter](https://github.com/marko-js/marko-starter) is the underlying project that handles the routing, and automatically resolves routes from the `routes/` folder.
 See the [marko-starter route documentation](https://github.com/marko-js/marko-starter#adding-pages) for more information.

+Alternatively, having an `index.marko` file in the root directory of your project (e.g. `/marko-color-picker/index.marko`), will automatically get served as the index route's template.

 ## Testing